 While consumption-based emissions accounting seems to echo the equity and justice principle, its implementation has still been limited due to the complexity that occurs due to the involvement of bilateral and multilateral relations between countries.
 More local and national governments are trying to address the issue of carbon embodied in trade.
 For example, the Green Public Procurement (GPP) (also called Buy Clean) policies introduced in several countries and regions require that certain carbon-intensive infrastructure materials (e.g. steel, cement, concrete, etc.) purchased with government funds are produced below a given threshold of carbon intensity.
 Another example of such policies to address embodied carbon in trade is the carbon border adjustment.
 For example, the European Council officially accepted a framework for a carbon border adjustment mechanism (CBAM) seeking to reduce carbon leakage on imports, specifically targeting fertilizers, steel, iron, cement, aluminum, and electric energy production.
 These policies help level the playing field and provide a market for companies that have invested in low-carbon technologies for producing materials.

 This tool provides essential data to the state of embodied carbon in international trade and global carbon emissions.
-The tool provides macro-analysis of embodied carbon in trade in certain countries/regions and for several key carbon-intensive products (steel, cement, clinker, and aluminum).
+The tool provides macro-analysis of embodied carbon in trade in certain countries/regions and for 24 key carbon-intensive products (see the list below).

 In calculating total CO2 emissions embodied in domestic and international trade, we follow the basic Environmentally-Extended Multi-Regional Input-Output (EE MRIO) model from Miller and Blair (2009), which stems from the original Input-Output model of Leontief (1986).
 For ease of exposition, we simplify the MRIO system by assuming a world in which only two countries and two sectors in existence: Country 1 and 2, and Sector A and B. The trade flows between both countries are depicted in the table below.